spier/springerquotes/README.md

 There are two interesting pieces to this application that I want to highlight:

 * It uses the [Emphasis JavaScript Library](https://github.com/NYTimes/Emphasis) for the quote selection effect in the UI.
-I have ported the Javascript code to ruby as well, for use as the server side counter part (see `./emphasis` folder).
+I have ported the Javascript code to ruby as well.
+This is used for the generation of the **quotes view** (see the images below).
+The code for this can be found in the `./emphasis` folder.
-* It uses XSLT to transform Springer's A++ XML format, as returned by the Springer API, into XHTML that can be used for the web.
+* It uses an XSLT to transform Springer's A++ XML format, as returned by the Springer API, into HTML.
+These XSLTs can be found in the in the `./xls` folder.

 ## Tools used